polarismesh/polaris-java/README.md

 ## Frameworks

 Developers usually use HTTP or RPC frameworks to develop distributed service.
-Polaris Java SDK is already integrated into some open source development frameworks.
-If using these frameworks, you can enable Polaris Service Governance functions without using Polaris Java SDK directly.
+Polaris SDK is already integrated into some development frameworks.
+If using these frameworks, you can enable Polaris Service Governance functions without using Polaris SDK directly.

 - Spring Boot
   - [spring-cloud-tencent](https://github.com/Tencent/spring-cloud-tencent)